People tend to buy authentic gold jewelry while traveling to Saudi Arabia, whether for business or as pilgrims.

 - If it turns milky white, it means you have sterling silver.

-- If it remains the same, it means you real Saudi gold.
+- If it remains the same, it means you have real Saudi gold.

 To get rid of the mark, apply some drops of aqua regia (nitrohydrochloric acid) to it.
 As this acid dissolves gold, if the scratch disappears, you have real gold.